Once Upon a Time in the West - Special/Review (Scherpschutter)

 # Morton versus Harmonica

 Once upon a Time in the West is a reinterpretation of the two great themes that had determined the western over the years, the way the West was won and the vengeance tale.
 The movie glorifies a genre, but deconstructs, at the same time, the stories and myths that have served over the years as its constituent parts.
 Railroad man Morton, who's winning the West in his own particular way, is dying from tuberculosis, but still obsessed by reaching the western coastline.
 In his death scene we see him crawling towards a puddle of muddy water in the desert.
 The avenger of the movie, Harmonica, is very much the antipode of the business man Morton - his business is strictly personal - but at the same time he has a lot with him in common.
 Like Morton he is an obsessed man: his aim in life, has consumed his identity; when asked for his name, he answers with dead people’s names.
-Of course Morton represents the new era, the unpitying economic boom, and some have interpreted the movie (not completely without reason) as a vitriolic comment on industrial capitalism, but Leone was more into psycho-analysis than Marxism.
+Morton represents the new era, the unpitying economic boom, and the movie has been interpreted as a vitriolic comment on industrial capitalism, but Leone was more into psycho-analysis than Marxism.
 Slovanian philosopher and psychoanalyst Slavoj Zizek has related the Harmonica character to Lacan's conception of 'subjective destitution': Harmonica suffers from a childhood trauma, which translates in an identification with the harmonica: he plays when he’s supposed to talk, and talks when he’s supposed to play.
 What keeps him alive, is at the same time killing him.
-The harmonica brings back the fatal moment of the young Harmonica collapsing under the weight of his older brother, but it also reminds him of his one and only aim in life: finding the man who has killed his brother and turned him, Harmonica, into a traumatized, emotionally crippled man.
+The harmonica brings back the fatal moment of the young Harmonica collapsing under the weight of his older brother, but it also reminds him of his one and only aim in life: finding the man who has killed his brother.

 # Jill versus Harmonica & Morton